NotWesleyLee/Divorce-Predictor/README.md

 # Divorce-Predictor
-Using a variety of machine learning algorithms, develop a machine model that can best determine whether a marriage will end in a divorce.
+We created a machine learning models that can predict a divorce using a 53 question long questionnaire.
+We trained on a dataset with 54 features and 170 values, and utilized Pearson correlation to determine the most valuable features.
+We used the top four more relevant features and re-applied them to the machine algorithms; finding that there was no significant change to the overall accuracy of each model.
+We ultimately concluded that an adaptive boosting algorithm would be our best fit.
+Using this machine model, couples can see the likelihood that their relationship will end in a divorce.
+The dataset we trained all models on was provided from UCI Machine Learning Repository. https://archive.ics.uci.edu/ml/datasets/Divorce+Predictors+data+set